Effective March 16th, the JSEP Court Visits Program is suspended.

 These sessions help attendees be well prepared for their court visit.
 Educators provide information on what is happening in the courthouse and review key points of the court protocol.
 In addition, at staffed locations, Educators provide legal education on a legal topic based on the selection made by teachers and group organizers.

-Participants go to courtrooms to watch real trials in progress and observe the roles of justice system professionals: judges, lawyers, sheriffs and court clerks.
-Participants may see witnesses and the accused in court.
-At certain locations, there may also be the possibility to see juries, parties involved in civil suits, or specialized courtrooms such as the Drug Treatment Court or Downtown Community Court.
+Participants attend courtrooms to watch real trials in progress.
+Attendees have the chance to see justice processes and observe the roles of justice system professionals: judges, lawyers, sheriffs and court clerks.
+Based on the trials on the docket for that day, participants may have the chance to warch criminal, civil, family and traffic matters.
+At certain locations, there may also be the possibility to see juries, youth court, or specialized courtrooms such as the Drug Treatment Court or Downtown Community Court.

 Judge, Lawyer & Sheriff Sessions